towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 at the end of your experiment session via:

 \[GetSecs, Stddev\] = PsychRTBox\('BoxsecsToGetsecs' \[, handle\], boxTimes\);
-\-\- Perform a post\-hoc mapping of a vector of raw box timestamps 'boxTimes' into a vector of host clock 'GetSecs' timestamps.
+-- Perform a post-hoc mapping of a vector of raw box timestamps 'boxTimes' into a vector of host clock 'GetSecs' timestamps.
 Return some error measure in 'Stddev' as well, if available.